Are you looking for the salary of medical doctors in Nigeria?

 These will be explained further in this article.

 What is the duration to study medicine in Nigeria?

-The duration to study medicine in Nigeria is 7years.
-After 7years in the university, you will be required to do one year housemanship/internship.
+The duration to study medicine in Nigeria is 6years.
+After 6years in the university, you will be required to do one year housemanship/internship.
 You can check out the best universities to study medicine in Nigeria.

 Now let us look at the salary of medical doctors in Nigeria.